SherryXiaoyingLi/FullStackReact/README.md

 two google project (OAuth+Passport, one for prod, one for dev env) @ google developer console

-application (named invisible-power-36387 @ heroku) deployed to https://git.heroku.com/invisible-power-36387.git @ heroku.com and application (production) can be accessed at https://invisible-power-36387.herokuapp.com/
+application (named invisible-power-36387 @ heroku.com) continuously deployed to https://git.heroku.com/invisible-power-36387.git vis CircleCI and production can be accessed at https://invisible-power-36387.herokuapp.com/

 billing handled via Stripe (one test account)